Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images

-For Shop2Model try-on, Tab. \ref{tab:main_result_table} gives comparisons with SOTA methods PBAFN~\cite{ge2021pfafn}, FS-VTON~\cite{he2022styleflow}, SDAFN~\cite{bai2022sdafn} and GP-VTON~\cite{xie2023gp-vton}, all of which are highly tuned on VITON-HD paired data.
-We can see that they all obtain FID, SSIM, and LPIPS scores that are very close together, suggesting that the VITON-HD benchmark is nearing saturation.
+The last three columns of Tab. \ref{tab:shop2person_table} present a comparative evaluation on the Shop2Model (VITON-HD) task.
+The competing methods, which are highly tuned on VITON-HD paired data, obtain FID, SSIM, and LPIPS scores that are very close together, suggesting that the VITON-HD benchmark is nearing saturation.
 Our method comes within striking distance, but does not reach quite the same level quantitatively.
-While we train each component of our method separately, the prior works jointly train the warping and refinement modules so they can better learn to complement one another.
-They also tend to train their flow prediction from scratch on the target dataset instead of relying on off-the-shelf DensePose, which produces more accurate in-domain results but does not generalize well to out-of-dataset test images.
+While we train each component of our method separately, the other works jointly train the warping and refinement modules so they can better learn to complement one another.
+They also tend to train their flow prediction from scratch on the target dataset instead of relying on off-the-shelf DensePose.
+Such custom-trained flow modules give more accurate in-domain results but do not generalize well to out-of-dataset test images as we have seen.
 Additionally, some of these methods~\cite{ge2021pfafn, he2022styleflow, xie2023gp-vton} include a custom blending mask to eliminate the back of the garment visible in the neck area of the ghost mannequin image.
 Fig.~\ref{fig:main_comparison} shows qualitative examples of Shop2Model try-on.
 While our method sometimes suffers from artifacts, it has its advantages as well: it better preserves the arms, especially for hard poses, or where long sleeves need to be replaced with short ones.

-Fig.~\ref{fig:vitonhd} shows a visual comparison of our output to the above works on VITON-HD.
-While the visual quality of our results is quite reasonable, our warping and inpainting do not preserve garment details as accurately.
-Our method is also prone to artifacts in the neck area (rows 1-2 of Fig.~\ref{fig:vitonhd}), though this can be fixed by predicting a blending mask similar to competing approaches.
-On the other hand, our method can better preserve the arms, especially for hard poses, or where long sleeves need to be replaced with short ones (rows 3-5 of Fig.~\ref{fig:vitonhd}).

-Of greater interest to our work is in-the-wild and cross-domain try-on.
-Accordingly, Tab. \ref{tab:main_result_table} also reports the performance of the SOTA Shop2Model methods on Shop2Street transfer, and the left of Fig. \ref{fig:shop2street} shows some example output images.
-As we can see, both the warping and rendering steps of these methods fail badly on out-of-domain street images.
-The key reason is that the prior work has overfitted their neural networks to images with clean backgrounds after training convolution layers on a small dataset for hundreds of epochs.